avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-04-28-12-write-lambda.md

 First, we declare the variable `AWS` which we will use to interact with the AWS IoT device Shadow.
 Then we set the region and prepare the JSON `paramsUpdate` which will be sent to the IoT device Shadow.
 As you can notice, we update only the *"desired"* state.
 Then we create new variable `iotData` which will be tied to the created IoT device by means of the endpoint, the IoT device URL.
 Finally, we try to update the Thing Shadow and log the result of this operation.

-Now let�s consider the function that handles the `SwitchCheckIntent` � `handleSwitchIntentRequest`:
+Now let's consider the function that handles the `SwitchCheckIntent` ' `handleSwitchIntentRequest`:
 ```javascript
 function handleSwitchIntentRequest(callback) {
     var AWS = require('aws-sdk');